 Acting and Drama Activities

 Get kids up and moving with a quick skit.
 Kinesthetic and extroverted learners really benefit from putting themselves in the characters' shoes.

 Act it Out

-you don't have to do the entire story.
-One scene done with one prop can have
+Have students act out parts in the story.
+Narration can be done by you, one student, or as choral reading.
+You don't need lots of props or costumes, and you don't have to do the entire story.
+One scene done with one prop can have a great impact.

 Do a "TV news" broadcast of a Biblical event with interviews of witnesses, etc.

 Variation: publish a newspaper covering events in your lesson.